A lot of elements comprise the employee experience. Many, ironically, start with the letter E.

 Empowered/Enabled: When employees are empowered, they walk around with a sense of ownership, thinking and acting like they own the business.
 When you own a business, you put your heart and soul into it, into making it succeed.
 Empowered employees don’t stand on the sidelines waiting to be spoon-fed; they know what to do.
 They take the horse by the reins and run with the directive (aka the brand promise), being accountable for their roles in the execution of the customer experience and in the success of the business.
 They work together with others who are just as passionate and who share a common goal.
 These things combined result in efficiencies from a variety of angles.
 And a better experience.

 Efficiency: If we reduce employee effort and increase employee empowerment, the outcome ought to be improved employee efficiency.
-If we hire the right employees, if our employees are engaged and passionate about what they do, the outcome ought to be improved employee efficiency; they'll find the right way to work.
+If we hire the right employees, if our employees are engaged and passionate about what they do, the outcome ought to be improved employee efficiency; they’ll find

 Education: The better educated your employees are about the task at hand, the vision, the mission, the brand promise, your products, the desired customer experience, etc., the better they will work, the better their experience.